 - Systematic and multisensory phonics instruction provides a strong foundation for young readers

 - Literature-based reading program

-- Cross-curricular writing lessons
+- Cross-curricular writing lessons and units of study

 - Hands-on extended literature activities